Key Takeaways

 Living with tinnitus can cause many challenges in daily life, especially when it seems to intensify in quiet environments.
 For many individuals, the onset of tinnitus symptoms during moments of silence can be particularly distressing.

-In this article, we'll explain what causes tinnitus to worsen in quiet environments, share more about this condition, and how OTC hearing aids could potentially help.
+In this article, we'll share more information about this condition, explain what causes tinnitus to worsen in quiet environments, and offer some tips on how you can better manage it.

 - Consistent noise exposure (including to loud noises)